httpdss/structkit/docs/configuration.md

 If you don't provide a default value for a variable, the script will prompt you to enter the value interactively.

-The struct defined should define the variable on a specific section of the YAML file.
+The structkit defined should define the variable on a specific section of the YAML file.
 For example:

 ```yaml
 variables: